softwaresuave/Network-Automation/README.md

-This Repository contains a variety of Network Automation tools for Cisco devices.
+This Repository contains a variety of Network Automation tools for Cisco devices/ fabrics.

 The scripts are set to be executed on devices within the Cisco DevNet Sandbox currently.
 This can be changed in the code.